Maybe, maybe not.

 Discover Possibilities by Challenging Assumptions

 Challenging assumptions and deeply-held beliefs about your business or industry will unearth innovative ideas.
-It’s why disruption so often comes from outside the industry.
-This pandemic has shattered our norms and is forcing us to be more open-minded and innovative.
+It's why disruption so often comes from outside the industry.
+Market disruption challenges our norms and forces us to be more open-minded and innovative.

-So let’s challenge some assumptions!
-Here a few questions you can ask in challenging your strategic assumptions.
-(Be sure to download my Ultimate Guide to Challenging Assumptions below.)
+So let's challenge some assumptions!
+Here are a few questions you can ask in challenging your strategic assumptions.
+(Be sure to check out my Challenging Assumptions guide.)

-A pivot isn’t something to take lightly.
-It’s disruptive, painful, and you never want it to be the result of a panicked overreaction.
-If you read the predictions and forecasts of how COVID-19 will affect our lives and our businesses, it’s natural to get panicked.
-It’s easy to think everything will change forever.
+A pivot isn't something to take lightly.
+It's disruptive, painful, and you never want it to be the result of a panicked overreaction.
+It's easy to think everything will change forever when markets are in turmoil.

-That said, we shouldn’t wait for a pandemic or other life-altering occurrence to take a hard look at our strategy and ask ourselves, “is it time to pivot?”
+That said, we shouldn't wait for a crisis or other life-altering occurrence to take a hard look at our strategy and ask ourselves, “is it time to pivot?”

 The answer is usually “no,” but as a result of the evaluation process, we emerge stronger.